SpatialMaterial is a default 3D material that aims to provide most of the features

 This is commonly used to create cheap outlines.
 Add a second material pass, make it black and unshaded, reverse culling (Cull Front), and add some grow:

 When transparency other than

 set a threshold to prevent the object from rendering semi-transparent pixels.

 This renders the object via the opaque pipeline, which is faster and allows it to use mid- and post-process effects such as SSAO, SSR, etc.

 Material colors, maps and channels¶

 Besides the parameters, what defines materials themselves are the colors, textures, and channels.
-Godot supports a extensive list of them.
+Godot supports an extensive list of them.
 They are described in detail below:

 Albedo is the base color for the material, on which all the other settings operate.
 When set to Unshaded, this is the only color that is visible.
 In previous versions of Godot, this channel was named Diffuse.
-The change of name mainly happened because, in PBR rendering, this color affects many more calculations than just the diffuse lighting path.
+The change of name mainly happened because, in PBR (Physically Based Rendering), this color affects many more calculations than just the diffuse lighting path.